 Line Rider iRide takes an exceedingly simple concept and makes it a fun game: You draw a downward slope, then click a “play” button to put a little toboggan rider at the very top.
 You don’t have to limit yourself to just a downward slope, either—you can build ramps, loop-de-loops, and all other manners of obstacles and pitfalls for your little rider to explore.

 Bosh, the sledder in question, goes caroming around from place to place, occasionally nose diving into an ill-considered obstacle or flipping his sled over all together.
 Despite the simple line-based graphics, Line Rider is incredibly addictive.

-What’s more, the Flash-based version of the game has generated hundreds of user-made tracks, and you get access to them through the Line Rider iPhone and iPod touch game, so you can play back some of the more memorable (or highly-rated) tracks right away.
+Flash-based version of the game has generated hundreds of user-made tracks, and you get access to them through the Line Rider iPhone and iPod touch game, so you can play back some of the more memorable (or highly-rated) tracks right away.

 That online access requires an active Wi-Fi, EDGE or 3G connection and also requires an account, but Line Rider’s developer has thoughtfully added a user account creation option from the log-in screen.